+Response time.
 Although only a minority of individuals seemed to be detecting conflict given the confidence measures, the latencies indicated that most biased participants were indeed sensitive to differences between the conflict and no-conflict items.
-There was a larger subgroup of individuals (76%) that had increased response times on incorrectly solved conflict versions of the problem compared to no-conflict items.
-This group took, on average, 28.3 seconds longer (SE = 4.8) on conflict items, in contrast with the whole group's average of 20.1 (SE = 4.1).
+There was a larger subgroup of individuals (76%) who had increased response times on incorrectly solved conflict versions of the problem compared to no-conflict items.
+This group took, on average, 28.3 s longer (SE=4.8 s) on conflict items, in contrast to the whole group's average of 20.1 (SE=4.1).